-1. Attendance
+2. Attendance

-Attendance is required in this course.
-Beginning the week of January 26, if you miss 1 class you will lose a letter grade on your overall course grade.
-If you miss 2 classes you will fail the course.
+Attendance is required in this course, and missing class has a significant impact on your grade.
+All students are permitted 1 missed class, no questions asked.
+If you miss 2 classes you will lose a letter grade on your overall course grade.
+If you miss 3 classes you will fail the course.
+The first week of class does not count towards these totals, to avoid penalizing students changing course schedules in the first week.